iaroslav-ai/iaroslav-ai.github.io/_drafts/2016-2-1-Train-NN-with-NN-part-1.md

 Thus one would expect that for models with unique representation RNN or other models will perform better.

-**Predicting uniquely defined models**

-To verify reasoning in previous section, I try a simplified setting where I train SVM (as it is easier to trian) to predict result of L2 linear regression.
-It is well known that due to convexity of L2 linear regression for a given dataset corresponding model is unique; Results for linear regerssion are given below:

-Now this is better!
-Lets try "uniqifying" the predicted NN and see what results are (still using SVM):

-This looks better, however gradient descent still wins:

-This is due to the fact that RNN or SVM models are not well adapted to the training task.
-For example, for exact L2 regression solutions is:

 $$ w = (X^T X)^{-1}(X^T y) $$